OneLiteFeatherNET/Mycelium-bom/README.md

 The `Mycelium-Bom` is a project which defines a software bill of materials (SBOM) for the development of minecraft based server applications which relies on the Microtus project.

+> [!NOTE]
+> This BOM includes general dependencies that are commonly used across several projects within the OneLiteFeather
+> organization.
+> However, it does not cover every dependency you might need for your specific project or workflow.
+> If you require a particular dependency, you'll need to add it manually to your project.

 ### What is a BOM?

 A "Bill of Materials" (BOM) is a special type of Maven/Gradle artifact that defines a list of dependencies with fixed